Block Kit actions

 Defining actions

-When you're defining blocks for your interactive surfaces, each of
+When you're defining blocks for your interactive surfaces - either by

 .
 Within certain blocks, you can place